sopra-fs24-group-42/server/README_inProgress.md

 |/players/{username}|DELETE|Pathvariable||deletes a player|
 |/leaderboards/{maxNumberOfTopPlayers}|GET|Pathvariable|MaxNumberOfTopPlayers<int>|gets top MaxNumberOfTopPlayers Players|

-Please find a reference to a file SetupController.java here: [Setup Controller](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/controller/SetupController.java)
+Please find a reference to a file here: [Setup Controller](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/controller/SetupController.java)

 ### Game Service <a id="game-controller"></a>
-GameService is one of the most important components in our application, as it includes the main logic of the game from the creation of the lobby, processing of the user input that defines the flow of the game as well as up to concluding the outcomes of the game needed to fill in the game leaderboard.
+The GameService is one of the most crucial components in our application.
+It includes the core logic of the game, from creating the lobby and processing user inputs that define the game's flow to concluding the outcomes needed for the game leaderboard.

-Here is the list of crucial methods that has to be considered before continue working on the project:
+Below is a list of critical methods to consider before continuing work on the project:

-- goToNextPhase: this method takes as parameters the lobbyId in order to determine the players of the concrete lobby.
-This methods includes the switch construction that is required and helps to identify which phase processing methods to execute.
-In our implementation we have such phases:
+goToNextPhase: This method takes the lobbyId as a parameter to determine the players in the specific lobby.
+It includes a switch statement to identify which phase processing methods to execute.
+Our implementation includes the following phases:

-- **WAITINGROOM**: upon creation of a new game all players are redirected to the waiting role.
-Here they wait until all the plyers have joined the lobby before the host can start the game.
+- WAITINGROOM: Upon the creation of a new game, all players are redirected to the waiting room.
+Here, they wait until all players have joined the lobby before the host can start the game.

-- **PRENIGHT**: in this phase all users set to not ready, the flag, that helps to process the flow from one phase to another letting the server and the client be synchronized.
+- PRENIGHT: In this phase, all users are set to "not ready," a flag that helps process the transition from one phase to another, ensuring synchronization between the server and the client.

-- **NIGHT**: in the Night phase the werevolwes, seeer, protectors and sacrifices make their action, whereas the villagers have to click a button to simulate an action and therefore try to keep thier identity as a secret.
-After their choice was made, the server receive the Selection of the players with the username of the player.
-Additionally, the outcomes of the has to be calculated, hence the data for the next phase which is the REVEALNIGHT is preparied.
+- NIGHT: In the Night phase, the werewolves, seers, protectors, and sacrifices make their actions, while the villagers click a button to simulate an action and try to keep their identities secret.
+After choices are made, the server receives the selections with the players' usernames.
+Additionally, the outcomes are calculated, and data for the next phase, REVEALNIGHT, is prepared.
 - **REVEALNIGHT**:
 - **DISCUSSION**:
 - **VOTING**: